TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 Feel free to flick through the other components and its tests.
 You'll see mocked functions.
 You'll see some unseen functions like `act`.
 You'll see custom render functions.
 It's fine if you don't understand it all, the goal is to gain familiarity.

 The other important thing to note is almost all the tests follow a certain pattern in terms of the way they're written.
 They follow the [Arrange-Act-Assert](http://wiki.c2.com/?ArrangeActAssert) pattern.
-It's a good idea to adopt the pattern sooner or later to make your tests more readible and ultimately better.
+It's a good idea to adopt the pattern sooner or later to make your tests more readable and ultimately better.

 ### Assignment